Afrofuturistic Translanguaging: Pathways to Students' Well-Being in Disciplines

 Author Contribution Statement

-Oscar Eybers: Conceptualization, Methodology, Validation, Investigation, Data Curation, Writing - original draft, Writing - review & editing, Visualization, Supervision, Project administration.
+Oscar Eybers: Conceptualization, Methodology, Validation, Investigation, Data curation, Writing - original draft, Writing - review & editing, Visualization, Supervision, Project administration.

 Downloads